usf-cs212-spring2020/usf-cs212-spring2020.github.io/_sql/sql-demo-creating.md

 ### Create the Twitter Table

-We will create a `contact_twitter` table that tracks Twitter accounts for professors that stores:
+We will create a `faculty_twitter` table that tracks Twitter accounts for professors that stores:

   - The Twitter account (named `twitterid`) which must not be null, must be unique, and may be used as the primary key for this table.

   - The ID for the professor this Twitter account belongs to, which must not be null.
-This should reference the `usfid` primary key in the `contact_names` table.
+This should reference the `usfid` primary key in the `faculty_names` table.

-**Exercise:** See if you can create a `contact_twitter` table that will match the following:
+**Exercise:** See if you can create a `faculty_twitter` table that will match the following:

 | Field     | Type     | Null | Key | Default | Extra |
 |-----------|----------|------|-----|---------|-------|